Skip to content

 The Azores, Madeira, and the Canary Islands are special members of the EU and part of the Schengen Zone, even though they are located outside the European continent.

-There are four more EU members that have not joined the Schengen zone: Ireland – which still maintains opt-outs, and Romania, Bulgaria, and Cyprus – which are seeking to join soon
+There are additional EU members that have not joined the Schengen zone: Ireland – which still maintains opt-outs, and Cyprus – which are seeking to join soon.
+Please ago to